 The hard disk is used in laptops for years.
 It is one of the cheapest storage options for laptops.
 It is bulky and has mechanical moving components.
 That is why HDD always produces more noise.

 Due to more number of mechanical components, there are high chances of HDD failure.
 All hard drives are 2.5 inches thick.
-So ultra slip laptops can not use hard disk drive due to space constraints.
+So ultra slip laptops can not use hard disk drives due to space constraints.

 - Higher storage capacity